burkeholland/blog/content/posts/low-code-value.md

 > Note: the easiest way to do this whole thing would be to forward the email once it comes in via the same filter in Gmail - cause you can do that.
 Unfortunately, this doesn't work.
 For some reason, the printer won't accept forwarded emails.
 I lost about an hour to that wierdness.

 I started with a blank Logic App and added the Gmail Trigger to start.
-It has the ability to check for new mail, and you can even specify a label.
+It has the ability to check for new mail, and you can even specify a label to filter on.

 ![](/media/low-code-value/gmail-trigger.jpg)

-The next step is to add an action that sends an email to the printer.
-I've got an HP Envy 5640 that supports HP ePrint - "a cloud-based service that lets you print from anywhere...".
+The next step is to add an action that sends any emails it found in step one to the printer.
+I've got an HP Envy 5640 that supports [HP ePrint](https://support.hp.com/us-en/document/c03721293) - "a cloud-based service that lets you print from anywhere...".
 Once you set it up, you get a super ugly email address that looks like `kslf11skjflk83@hpeprint.com`.
 But anything you send to that ugliness from a "trusted" sender will print.
 It works well.

 ![](/media/low-code-value/full-logic-app.jpg)